Sunday, May 4, 2025

 August 1972

 Simplicity Fashion News was a monthly pamphlet Simplicity came out with to showcase their latest patterns.
 The Simplicity Pattern Company had been manufacturing sewing patterns since 1927 and had allowed fashionistas on a budget and sewing aficionados to create clothes in a reliable manner.
 In August of 1972, Shelley appeared on the pages of Simplicity Fashion News.
-She was featured in a spread called "Pants to Sew Right Now with New Partners", which featured pants and partners to contrast tops in the newly-popular plaids and color-cued solids.
-Shelley wore pattern number pattern number 5139 which included a pair of pants, a blouse and a pullover style top sized for knits.
-The set also included a pattern for a bias-skirt.
-Matching shoes an a cute heart-buckled belt finished her look.
-Shelley looked vibrant and ready for those summer outings and shindigs.
-(For more, check out: Pants to Sew Right Now)
+She was featured in the ad/spread called "Pullovers to Crochet", she modeled a simple, easy to crochet top in bright colors that was so up-to-the-minute.
+She wore pattern no. 5174 - a colorful vest and bag set.
+A matching summer white long sleeved shirt and matching red pants finished her look.
+And Shelley looked vibrant and ready for those summer outings and shindigs.
+(For more, check out: Colorful Pullovers to Crochet)

 from Simplicity Fashion News,